PierreChls/Salasar-website/README.md

 #### Add some product categories

 - **Go** to `Products > Categories` in your WordPress admin interface
-- Add these default categories, but you can add your personal categories :
+- Add these categories, but you can add your personal categories :
     - Bouteille
     - Demi-bouteille
     - Magnum